VegaDeftwing/OpGuidesHugoSrc/content/Music/m9-musichard.md

 {{< hint gray >}}

-Note, I've drawn a light gray cable along side all the analog signals.
+Note, I’ve drawn a light gray cable along side all the analog signals.
 This is the ground cable.
 Audio circuits are no different from any other circuit, and require a full, well, circuit.
-This means a full loop, with ground.
-Where the cables come out of the amplifier I've drawn these two wires much more distinctly, with a red wire meant to mean the 'live' wire that carries the signal and gray wire the ground.
+A circuit is a full loop, with ground.
+Where the cables come out of the amplifier, I’ve drawn these two wires much more distinctly, with a red wire- meant to visualize the ‘live’ wire that carries the signal- and gray wire the ground.
 This is by convention.
-If you ever have to wire up an amplifer, you'll probably see one red and one black wire, representing these in turn.
-In many cases (but definitely not always) things will still work if you get these backwards, but you'll end up with audio that is out of phase, as your signal is quite literally flipped.
-In the case of a guitar amp with a single speaker, this probably won't matter.
+If you ever have to wire up an amplifier, you’ll probably see one red and one black wire, representing these in turn.
+In many cases (but definitely not always), things will still work if you get these backwards, but you’ll end up with audio that is out of phase, as your signal is quite literally flipped.
+In the case of a guitar amp with a single speaker, this probably won’t matter.
 But, if you have two speakers (left and right) and only flip one, this is very likely to make things sound awful.

 {{< /hint >}}

 Hopefully that made sense, now let's look at a digital setup.
 Keep in mind even the most digital of paths needs to end in analog so that there's something for you to hear.

 Here, a digital keyboard is hooked up to a laptop, presumably running some sort of sound-generating software - Maybe a DAW or VCV Rack.
 Here I've shown the audio Interface (labeled DAC) as an external box hooked up over USB, but this could also just be internal to the computer.
-All computers or phones will have an internal audio interface, it's just that most musicans end up attaching their own that offer better features.
+All computers or phones will have an internal audio interface, it's just that most musicians end up attaching their own that offer better features.

 ![](/digitalsound.svg)

 Here, everything on the blue cables is digital, it's only 1's and 0's.
-The first cable is only carrying information about what note you're playing and knobs you're turning, while the second one (between the laptop and the the DAC) is carying digital information that represents the audio, but it hasn't yet been turned into an analog signal.
+The first cable is only carrying information about what note you're playing and knobs you're turning, while the second one (between the laptop and the the DAC) is carrying digital information that represents the audio, but it hasn't yet been turned into an analog signal.
 That's the job of the DAC.
 It takes those 1's and 0's and turns it back into an analog signal.

 {{< hint warning >}}